 Vision SDK basics

-This guide builds on the information provided in the Overview including definitions of important terms and answers to common developer questions.
+This guide builds on the information provided in the Guides including definitions of important terms and answers to common developer questions.

 Classification is the process by which an algorithm identifies the presence of a feature in an image.

 For example, the Vision SDK classifies whether there are certain road signs in a given image.